thomas097/Haemodynamic-Optimization-Reinforcement-Learning/README.md

 - `model`: Implementations of the CKCNN and Transformer encoders and a range of baseline state space encoders (e.g. last observation, last K observatons, LSTM, etc.).
 This folder also contains the implementation of Dueling Double Deep Q-Learning (D3QN), used to train treatment policies.
 For details, see the report.

-- `pretraining`: Implementation and training routines of the autoencoding, forward dynamics modeling, behavior cloning and combined 'multi-task' pretraining tasks to optimize the encoders for state extraction.
+- `pretraining`: Implementation and training routines of the autoencoding, forward dynamics modeling, behavior cloning and the combined 'multi-task' pretraining tasks to (pre)train the encoders for state extraction.

 - `experiments`: Training routines to optimize treatment policies on MIMIC-III or the AmsterdamUMCdb with a (pre)trained encoder.
-Also, contains evaluation routines, e.g. to evaluate the reasulting with OPE (see instructions below).
+Also, contains evaluation routines to evaluate the resulting treatment policies with OPE and generate action matrices (see instructions below).

-- `ope`: Definitions of the OPE estimators used to evaluate the learnt policies and routines used to estimate the physician's behavior policy
+- `ope`: Definitions of the Off-policy policy evaluation estimators (PHWIS, PHWDR and FQE) used to evaluate the learnt policies, and routines used to estimate the physician's behavior policy.

 ## Instructions